ArtisanTinkerer/ArtisanTinkerer.github.io/_posts/2016-12-15-Vue-Datatables.md

 Since I am currently learning Vue.js, I decided to create a component for Datatables.
 Obviously using Laravel.

+I have seen other ways of doing this, but I want to be able to use the Datatables Editor.

 ## Progress

 I still have a lot to do, but the basics are working.